Convergence of harmonic maps: Background

+where $\langle\quad,\quad\rangle$ denotes the original metric, $(\quad,\quad)$ the invariant one, and $c(n,A)$ is a generic constant depending on finitely many $A_k$ and $n$.
+For the construction of invariant metric which satisfies inequality (\ref{cgf}) see Proposition 4.9 in \cite{CGF92} and the explanation therein.
+Given such a metric we have a pure nilpotent killing structure.

-When a sequence of $n$-manifolds with bounded curvature collapses, the limit space can be a singular space.
-We have \begin{thm}[Singular fibration theorem, Fukaya \cite{F88}] Let $M_i$ be a sequence of closed $n$-manifolds with $|\sect_{M_i}|\leq 1$ and $\diam(M_i)\leq D$, which converges to the closed metric space $(X,d)$ in $\mathcal{MET}$.
-Then
+When a sequence of Riemannian $n$-manifolds with bounded curvature collapses, the limit space can be a singular space.
+We have \begin{thm}[Singular fibration theorem, Fukaya \cite{F88}] Let $(M_i,g_i)$ be a sequence of closed Riemannian $n$-manifolds with $|\sect_{g_i}|\leq 1$ and $\diam(M_i)\leq D$ which converges to the closed metric space $(X,d)$ in $\mathcal{MET}$.
+Then \begin{enumerate}[i.] \item The frame bundles equipped with canonical metrics converge, $(F(M_i),O(n))\rightarrow (Y,O(n))$, where $Y$ is a manifold. \item There is an $O(n)$-invariant fibration $\tilde{f}_i:F(M_i)\rightarrow Y$ satisfying the conditions in Theorem \ref{fbrbndl} which becomes for $\epsilon>0$, a nilpotent Killing structure with respect to an $\epsilon$ $C^1$-closed metric (with respect to $C^1$-topology).
+Moreover each fiber on $M_i$ has positive dimension. \item For any $\bar{x}\in X$, a fiber $f_i^{-1}(\bar{x})$ is singular if and only if $p^{-1}(\bar{x})$ is a singular $O(n)$-orbit in $Y$. \end{enumerate} \end{thm}